 - Community: Active participation in the online discussion forum between classes

-- Community: Meet with an assigned “buddy” or fellow student to discuss your practices and coursework
+- Community: Meet with an assigned “buddy group” composed of fellow students to discuss your practices and coursework

 - Logistics: Ability to participate in an online course including Internet and email access, and computer with webcam or microphone (alternatively a telephone could be used)

-If all expectations are met, at the end of the course participants will receive a certificate of completion — one of the requirements for applying to future teacher training courses with Culadasa (health permitting).
+If all expectations are met, at the end of the course participants will receive a certificate of completion — one of the requirements for applying to future teacher training courses with Culadasa (his health permitting).

-- Jeremy Graves is a meditation, mindfulness, and Dharma teacher based in Los Angeles.
-Along with Culadasa and Matthew Immergut, he co-authored The Mind Illuminated.
+- Jeremy Graves is a meditation, mindfulness, and Dharma educator.
+Along with Culadasa and Matthew Immergut Ph.D., he co-authored The Mind Illuminated.
 Jeremy has been meditating since 2002 and has accumulated nearly two years of intensive retreat experience.
-When he’s not being a Dharma bum, you can find him playing classical piano, composing, writing, or hiking in the Mojave or the High Sierras.
+He is also a pianist and published poet.

 - Blake Barton is one of the first graduates of Culadasa’s intensive four-year teacher training program.
 A Dharma practitioner since 2001, he has studied closely with Culadasa for over a decade and teaches regularly at Tucson Community Meditation Center.
 His practice of voluntary simplicity allowed him to retire early from a career in programming and dedicate his life to spiritual practice and service.
 Students appreciate his precise understanding of meditation and his grounded, calm, and welcoming demeanor.